Room to Read South Africa

 - Provides technical advice and guidance in support of Literacy program implementation and research, monitoring and evaluation.

-- Provides support to Country Office Administrative team in purchase and procurement for Literacy programming, including documentation and reporting of procurements.
+- Provides support to Country Office Administrative team in purchase and procurement for Literacy programming.

 - Provides the technical input necessary to support the Program Operations Director’s Literacy program annual, quarterly and periodic budget development, reviews and reporting processes.